mid2SUPAERO/LaTOM/docs/source/installation/environment.md

 ```

 > This will download a local copy of the BLAS and Lapack libraries and IPOPT will use them.
 You can now proceed adding the source code for the linear solver of your choice and perform the configuration and installation steps as described above.
-For other issues please refer to the [official IPOPT documentation][ipopt_install] availabe online.
+For other issues please refer to the [official IPOPT documentation][ipopt_install] available online.

 ## 3. Installation of the Anaconda platform